rebeccalpowell/grassmapr/vignettes/grassmapr.md

 Introduction to grassmapr
 ================
-Daniel M Griffith, Rebecca L Powell, Sydney Firmin, Jen Cotton & Christopher J Still December 2018
+Daniel M Griffith, Rebecca L Powell, Sydney M Firmin, Jen M Cotton, & Christopher J Still December 2018

 Introduction & Objectives
 -------------------------

-This vignette serves as an introduction to the grassmapr R package.
-The workflow that follows also requires learning some basic fuctionality in the raster R package.
+This vignette serves as an introduction to the `grassmapr` R package.
+The workflow that follows also requires learning some basic fuctionality in the `raster` R package.

 Our goal is to predict plant tissue *δ*<sup>13</sup>C variation across a landscape.
 The primary driver of variation in plant *δ*<sup>13</sup>C is the greater isotopic fractionation in C<sub>3</sub> plants compared to C<sub>4</sub> plants.
-The crossover temperature model is a physiologically based model that explains the turnover from C<sub>3</sub> to C<sub>4</sub> plants along gradients of temperature (Ehleringer et al. 1997, Collatz et al. 1998, Still et al., 2003).
+The physiologically based crossover temperature model explains the turnover from C<sub>3</sub> to C<sub>4</sub> plants along gradients of temperature (Ehleringer et al. 1997, Collatz et al. 1998, Still et al. 2003).

 We will combine the crossover temperature model with data on land cover and climate to produce map of C<sub>3</sub> and C<sub>4</sub> plants in North America.
 Then, we will apply isotopic endmember values to produce a spatially continuous representation of leaf *δ*<sup>13</sup>C distribution across the land surface.
 These layers are useful for understanding grass biogeography (e.g., Powell et al. 2012, Griffith et al. 2015) and for studies seeking to identify the movement of animals (e.g., Hobson 1999, Bowen & West 2008).

 Load North America example data
 -------------------------------

-First, Load the required R libraries:
+First, load the required R libraries:

 ``` r
 library(raster)